eldada/terraform-examples/3.artifactory-install/README.md

 ## Files
 - The [variables.tf](variables.tf) contains the different variables configurable in this example.
-- The [provider.tf](provider.tf) contains the terraform providers needed for this example.
+- The [providers.tf](providers.tf) contains the terraform providers needed for this example.
 - The [main.tf](main.tf) file has the configuration that Terraform will use to install Artifactory with Helm.

 ## Prepare the Artifactory Configurations